GR home sales trending up

 New homes do not stay on the market long.
 According to Hayes, homes that are built by his company are sold before they are completed.

-Lofgren said the median price for homes in Grand Rapids is $149,300, which excludes the lot and construction cost.
+Lofgren said the median price for homes in Grand Rapids is $149,300, which includes construction costs but not the price of the lot.

 New single-family home permits issued in Kent County